 MicroLoan is benefitting from Deutsche Geschellenschaft fur Internationale Zusammenarbeit GmbH (GIZ)'s GP AgFin Project in both Malawi and Zambia.
 The aim is to improve access to financial services tailored to the needs of agricultural businesses and enterprises in rural areas.
-GIZ is also providing technical assistance funding for MicroLoan to develop an ESG compliant loan product under Water and Energy for Food (WE4F), a joint international initiative of the BMZ, EU, the Ministry of
+GIZ is also providing technical assistance funding for MicroLoan to develop an ESG compliant loan product under Water and Energy for Food (WE4F).